 Seriously—that’s all there is to it in Vietnam.
 The method is straightforward and simple.

-Vietnam’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Vietnam’s declarations and Central Authority information can be found here.

 Bonus practice tip… if you’re defense counsel, always question the validity of service effected on your overseas client.
 The plaintiff may not have done it correctly.